outtalent-team/culture/excellence_aspirations.md

 ### 🎤 Speech & Audio

-- A native or near-native **accent in English is welcome** as we celebrate global diversity but it the speech must be extremely **clear and pleasant** to listen to (no “hard” or “strong” accents are ok)
+- A native or near-native **accent in English is welcome** as we celebrate global diversity.
+However, the speech must be extremely **clear and pleasant** to listen to.
+Accents that are too “hard” or too “strong” are not acceptable.
     - References:
         - Positive: Arnold Schwarzenegger’s accent - clearly foreign accent but easy to understand
         - Negative: Conor McGregor’s accent - too strong and too hard to understand
-- **Excellence sound quality**
+- **Excellent sound quality**
 - In recorded videos or podcasts: **thoughtful use of music**

 Extra notes:

-- At the beginning of the calls, pleasure ensure that the sound quality is good and ask to notify you if the quality falls below a very pleasant comfortable level
+- At the beginning of the calls, ensure that the sound quality is good and ask to notify you if the quality falls below a very pleasant and comfortable level

 References: